 President Lincoln’s Cottage is an historic site and museum located in the Petworth neighborhood of northwest Washington, D.C.
 President Lincoln’s Cottage first opened to the public in February 2008, after an eight-year capital restoration project under the auspices of the National Trust for Historic Preservation.
 It is the only place the public can experience the history of Abraham Lincoln’s public and private life where he lived and worked for over a quarter of his presidency.
 While in residence at the Cottage, Lincoln visited with wounded soldiers, spent time with self-emancipated men, women and children, and developed the Emancipation Proclamation.
 The human cost of the Civil War surrounded him, undoubtedly impacted his thinking, and strengthened his resolve to challenge the status quo.
 Through innovative guided tours, exhibits and programs, we use Lincoln’s example to inspire visitors to take their own path to greatness, and preserve this place as an authentic, tangible connection to the past and a beacon of hope for all who take up Lincoln’s unfinished work.

-Meet the true Lincoln and continue his fight for freedom.
+Reveal the true Lincoln and continue the fight for freedom

 President Lincoln’s Cottage at the Soldiers’ Home is a nonprofit, 501(c)(3) public charity.
 President Lincoln’s Cottage is also a National Monument, a National Historic Landmark, and a site of the National Trust for Historic Preservation.
 In fact, President Lincoln’s Cottage is the only National Monument in the country that does not receive federal operating support.
 The public could not experience this historical treasure without your ongoing support.
 Show your support and donate today.